-From outrageous pricing to a closed ecosystem that locks its users in, here are the many disadvantages of an Apple Watch.
+From outrageous pricing to a closed ecosystem that locks its users in, there are many disadvantages of an Apple Watch.

 1. You’ll Need an iPhone to Start Using the Apple Watch